hhhhour/Order_of_Oerbrae/readme.md

 - The Pyctish villages (`images/terrain/pycts-village-*`) were made by Mefisto.
 [Learn more](https://forums.wesnoth.org/viewtopic.php?p=521108#p521108) and [more](https://forums.wesnoth.org/viewtopic.php?p=521107#p521107)
 - The lock opening sound (`sounds/lock-open.ogg`) was made by Iwan Gabovitch and released under the CC0 license.
 [Learn more](https://opengameart.org/content/door-open-door-close)
 - The door opening and closing sounds (`sounds/door-*`) were made by qubodup and released under the CC0 license.
 [Learn more](https://opengameart.org/content/door-open-door-close-set)
+- The paper texture used in the story map was made by darkwood and released under the CC-BY 3.0 license.
+[Learn more](https://opengameart.org/content/paper)

 Thanks!